campfireunion/docs/docs/1.0/creator-tools/mapping-facial-expressions.md

 * Texture sizes that are square and sized in multiples of 2 (e.g., 128, 256, 512, 1024, 2048) work more optimally in the VR engine.

+## Animation mapping

+1\.
+Open your character's Unity scene and select the character in the Hierarchy pane.

+2\.
+In the Inspector pane, change the **Expression Type** setting to **Animation**.

+3\.
+Scroll down a bit and click **Setup Animator**.
+This will create an animator on the character's head that can be used to create facial animations.

+4\.
+Click on the Expression Animator reference, this will highlight the head GameObject in the scene.
+Select the head to begin creating animations.

+5\.
+Go to _Window > Animation_ and then with the character's head selected, click Create in the Animation window.

+6\.
+Make animations for each viseme you want to use.
+You can re-use viseme animations if you don't want to make all of the variations.

+7\.
+You will need to create a base animation that is a combination of all of the properties used in all of your animations.
+Make it look how you want your character to look when it is idle.
+This will stop Unity's animations from adding onto themselves which can cause unwanted artifacts.

+8\.
+Select the Controller in the head animator.
+Go to the Animator window (not the _Animation_ window) found at _Window > Animator_.
+From here, add each animation as the only animation in each animation layer.
+Be sure to add your base animation to the base layer to keep the animations grounded.

+If you only have one talking animation, add it as the animation for each viseme layer in the Animator window.

 ## Need help?

 [Contact us](/contact) to help you create and import your own custom characters.